 We also visit the churches of St Andrew and St Mark to celebrate Harvest, Christmas and Easter and the Leavers’ Service.

-Whole school Eucharist services are also held in school, on a termly basis.
 Biblical teachings and stories are closely related to the school’s Christian values and to events in the world today.
 This contributes to a high level of understanding of the importance of the Bible for Christians and particularly of the significance of Jesus and his teaching.

 Prayer is also an important part of school life and each class writes their own prayer.
 Each class has a reflection book in which to gather their thoughts and reflections.